 The Carnival Goes on for Days

-Also in Recife the Carnival goes on for days.
-In fact the carnival begins soon after Christmas with preparations and pre-Carnival parties since people just can’t wait.
-They start looking for colorful clothes from their wardrobes and buy stuff to create new clothing.
+In Recife, too, the Carnival goes on for days.
+In fact here, too, they say the carnival begins soon after Christmas with preparations and pre-Carnival parties.
+People just have to start as it’s too hard to wait.
+Gradually they start taking colorful clothes from their wardrobes and buy stuff to create new clothing.

-The official start is on Saturday Sábado de Zé Pereira.
-That morning there is the carnival parade Galo da Madrugada with a huge rooster.
-The Galo da Madrugada parade is according to the Guinness Book of World Records the biggest carnival parade in the world.
+The official start in Recife is on Saturday Sábado de Zé Pereira, and that morning is the carnival parade Galo da Madrugada with a huge rooster.
+According to the Guinness Book of World Records the Galo da Madrugada parade is the biggest carnival parade in the world.

-I’ll end this post on the Brazilian Carnival with this picture of happy street dancers in Recife Old Town Recife Antigo.
+I will end this post on the Olinda and Recife Carnivals with these happy street dancers in Recife Old Town Recife Antigo:

 More on Brazil Travel: